ydvsailendar/mongo-docker-jenkins/README.md

 - under security add `authorization: enabled`
 - Restart mongo server using `sudo service mongodb restart`
 - There are 3 api one for fetch 2 for posting to each databases
+  - `localhost:5000` [GET] returns a welcome text
-  - `local_server_url/api` [GET] returns users from first database and products from second database
+  - `localhost:5000/api` [GET] returns users from first database and products from second database
-  - `local_server_url/api/add/user` [POST] returns error message showing permission issues when used read role to write on first_database
+  - `localhost:5000/api/add/user` [POST] returns error message showing permission issues when used read role to write on first_database
-  - `local_server_url/api/add/product` [POST] returns product id of the newly added document to second_database inside products collection
+  - `localhost:5000/api/add/product` [POST] returns product id of the newly added document to second_database inside products collection

 ## Task 2: Docker
 - [Install Docker](https://docs.docker.com/engine/install/ubuntu/)
-### python application is inside the app folder
+### python application is server.py file and .env which is currently pushed to repo as there is nothing of importance and ease of testing the task
 ### Use multi-stage build to write the Dockerfile [in dockerfile]
 - as the mongod instance is standalone and running in local machine
-- i had to run the docker on the host network to achieve for that i added flag of `--net=host` on the docker run command for this and also updated the mongo connection string from localhost to my ip address so you will be needing to do the same
+- i had to run the docker on the host network to achieve for that i added flag of `--net=host` on the docker run command for this
-- to login to docker do `docker login`
-- To build the docker image run `docker build -t ydvsailendar/task:latest .`
-- To run the image locally do `docker run --net=host  -p 5000:5000 -it ydvsailendar/task:latest`

 ## Task 3: Deployment
 ### Install/Configure Jenkins on your local system